Rivulis

 Rivulis is a global manufacturer and provider of complete micro and drip irrigation systems and solutions for seasonal horticulture, orchards, vineyards, row crops, SDI and greenhouse, soilless, hydroponic applications.
-Founded in 1966 as Plastro Irrigation Systems Ltd, Rivulis is headquartered in Kibbutz Gvat, Jezreel Valley, Israel.
-The company represents an integration of four industry pioneers and veterans: Plastro, T-Systems, Roberts Irrigation, and Eurodrip.
+Rivulis is headquartered in Singapore and is majority-owned by Temasek.

+With origins since the 1930s, the company represents an integration of five industry pioneers and veterans: Plastro, T-Systems, Roberts Irrigation, Eurodrip and NaanDanJain.
 It has 3,300 business partners worldwide, and a wholesale retail and vast dealer network in over 120 countries.

-The company operates 16 factories worldwide and has 2,000 employees.
+The company operates 25 factories worldwide and has nearly 3,000 employees.
 Rivulis has multiple global design centers and 3 R&D centers in agricultural hotspots of Israel, California, and Greece.